mameli/CLR/README.md

 # Cyclical Learning Rate (CLR)
 ![Alt text](images/triangularDiag.png?raw=true "Title")

-This repository includes a Keras callback to be used in training that allows implementation of cyclical learning rate policies, as detailed in Leslie Smith's paper [Cyclical Learning Rates for Training Neural Networks arXiv:1506.01186v4](https://arxiv.org/abs/1506.01186 "Title").
+This repository includes a Fastai callback to be used in training that allows implementation of cyclical learning rate policies, as detailed in Leslie Smith's paper [Cyclical Learning Rates for Training Neural Networks arXiv:1506.01186v4](https://arxiv.org/abs/1506.01186 "Title").

 A cyclical learning rate is a policy of learning rate adjustment that increases the learning rate off a base value in a cyclical nature.
 Typically the frequency of the cycle is constant, but the amplitude is often scaled dynamically at either each cycle or each mini-batch iteration.